Lyre! Lyre! Clavicytherium on Fire!

 The roomful of bells is not a permanent exhibit; selecting from over 180 objects in the Robyna Neilson Ketchum Collection of Bells, guest student curator Tiffany Ng ’05 has assembled a wide representation of the bell in a range of cultures as a signal and ritual medium as well as a musical instrument.

-That other bell is a Swiss cowbell from 1813.
+The bell just above is a Swiss cowbell from 1813.
 I can speak from experience that the Swiss enjoy rather large cowbells.
 Ahhh, yes… I remember it fondly… After a long day of watching the Tour de France on L’Alpe D’Huez, and an equally long drive to Le Grand Bornand in the Alps, we awoke to glorious sunshine for our drive over to Switzerland.
 Along the way, we stopped at the Col de la Columbiere and hiked around.
 And there were docile cows all about with giant Swiss cowbells!

 Man, I would like to go back there and eat more croissants.
 After the roomful of bells, we moved on over to the other first floor gallery.
 Here, the permanent exhibit of European and American string and wind instruments is located here.
 The depth of the Collection’s holdings allows for frequent rotation of examples on display.